-- Audio classification: This technique of audio annotation is effective in distinguishing a voice from a sound.
-Audio classification is critical for developing intelligent chatbots or voice assistants, where AI models need to decipher human voice from other passing sounds.
+This technique of audio annotation is effective in distinguishing a voice from a sound.
+Audio classification is critical for developing intelligent chatbots or voice assistants, where AI models need to decipher human voices from other passing sounds.
 In addition to virtual assistants, the audio classification technique supports many use cases like automatic speech recognition and text-to-speech services.

 Next, we’ll take a look at how organizations should annotate audio files.
 Should they outsource the task or perform it in-house?